World Book Day (UK) 2022

 2. Music Activities to Discover Word Patterns

-Musical activities are very helpful when building foundational early literacy skills.
+Musical activities are beneficial when building foundational early literacy skills.
 The ability to detect sound patterns in words is vitally important for literacy and is a skill that can easily be promoted through music in the early years.
 Indeed, patterns are the vocabulary of music.
-Children who possess the ability to play easily with the sounds in words tend to become good at reading and writing.
+Children who can play easily with the sounds in words tend to become good at reading and writing.

-Moving in time with music may improve temporal (related to time) processing, and help coordination through rhythmic entrainment (pulling along to the rhythm).
-Music is motoric and it stimulates both sides of the brain.
-The undertaking of musical activities also assists memory retention and recall, while also improving focus and attention.
-When an activity is undertaken regularly the brain is stimulated to remember and recall it.
+Moving in time with music may improve temporal (related to time) processing and help coordination through rhythmic entrainment (pulling along to the rhythm).
+Music is motoric, and it stimulates both sides of the brain.
+Musical activities also assist memory retention and recall while also improving focus and attention.
+When an action is undertaken regularly, the brain is stimulated to remember and recognize it.

-Fun musical activities also encourage the repetition of motor and language skills without them becoming laborious.
+Fun musical activities also encourage the repetition of motor and language skills without becoming laborious.

 3. Music Analysis to Boost Vocabulary

 Music is one of the most powerful forms of expression for people.
-This is why it is important to educate your children in music appreciation even in homeschool.
-Teaching your child musical literacy, styling, and genres helps them to understand different cultures, historical events, and develop their own personal tastes.
+This is why it is essential to educate children in music appreciation.
+Teaching a child musical literacy, styling, and genres helps them understand different cultures' historical events and develop their own personal tastes.

 Use listening skills and then descriptive text to evaluate music and music performances.
-Learning and practicing vocabulary relating to music including; the different types of musical instruments used, how performers play them, the sounds they produce, the dynamics used as well as how the music makes the listener feel are all great ways to boost vocabulary while gaining musical appreciation.
+Learning and practicing vocabulary relating to music, including; the different types of musical instruments used, how performers play them, the sounds they produce, the dynamics used, and how the music makes the listener feel, are all great ways to boost vocabulary while gaining musical appreciation.

 4. Develop Compositional Skills

-Every child loves a good story, with strong characters, a memorable setting, the main conflict, and a plot.
-Task your young people with creating their own story using pictures and writing and then try adding their own musical score to it.
+Every child loves a good story with strong characters, a memorable setting, the central conflict, and a plot.
+Task your young people to create their own story using pictures and writing, and then try adding their own musical score.
 Children will develop their compositional skills and creatively think about how different instruments/sounds/textures can help to portray a particular character, creature, and/or emotion.

 Why not listen to some traditional folk music to inspire them?
-Folk music is known as the storytelling genre and has helped to preserve the world's traditional stories for generations.
-In fact, sea shanties (a type of collective folk song, typically performed a cappella on ships by fishermen, merchant sailors, or whalers when carrying out the heavy, repetitive tasks such as sail-hoisting and deck-scrubbing) have recently become TikTok’s biggest new trend with the famous and not so famous performing melodies like ‘The Wellerman’ and ‘(What Shall We Do with the) Drunken Sailor’ and posting them all over social media.
+Folk music is known as the storytelling genre and has helped preserve the world's traditional stories for generations.
+In fact, sea shanties (a type of collective folk song, typically performed a cappella on ships by fishermen, merchant sailors, or whalers when carrying out the heavy, repetitive tasks such as sail-hoisting and deck-scrubbing) have recently become a TikTok trend with the famous and not so famous performing melodies like ‘The Wellerman’ and ‘(What Shall We Do with the) Drunken Sailor’ and posting them all over social media.